-115. Defendant's policies that it seeks to enforce are therefore discriminatory, in favor of the selected few politically favored citizens, and against the great majority of California citizens who have a true need, and demonstrable utility for using all legal firearms, including those that can accept large-capacity magazines as they are intended.

-116. Plaintiffs are entitled to injunctive relief against such infringing customs, policies, and practices.
+- 115. Defendants' policies that they seek to enforce are therefore discriminatory, in favor of the selected few politically favored citizens, and against the great majority of California citizens who have a true need, and demonstrable utility for using all legal firearms, including those that can accept large-capacity magazines as they are intended. - Plaintiffs are entitled to injunctive relief against such infringing customs, 116. policies, and practices.
 Plaintiffs and all of them, on their own behalf and on behalf of similarlysituated persons, seek declaratory and injunctive relief, in a specific manner according to proof at trial.